sandranachfoerg/python_workshop/README.md

-# Python Workshop Baruch AIS
+# Baruch AIS: Data Analytic Workshop with Python :chart_with_upwards_trend:

 ## Installation
 How to download Anaconda to use Jupyter Notebook: